-With the use of TeraSense imaging chips, an extremely compact and sensitive THz camera can be produced.
-It is essential that spatial resolution of such a camera is around 1 mm and registration time is less than 1 second.
-That makes it possible to effectively use TeraSense imaging chips for medical diagnostics, non-destructive testing and many other terahertz applications.
+TeraSense imaging chips enable to produce an extremely compact and sensitive THz camera.
+It is essential that the spatial resolution of such a camera is around 1 mm and its registration time is less than 1 second.
+This makes it possible to effectively use TeraSense imaging chips for medical diagnostics, non-destructive testing and many other terahertz applications.

 For the terahertz generation purposes TeraSense uses proprietary IMPATT and backward-wave oscillator (BWO) technologies.
-These THz sources allow for the delivery of up to 1 W power at sub-THz frequencies (0.1 — 0.3) THz.
+These THz sources allow delivery of up to 1 W power at sub-THz frequencies (0.1 — 0.3) THz.

 Apparatus and method of detecting electromagnetic radiation (US 8772890 B2)

 The high speed and miniature detection system, especially for electromagnetic radiation in the GHz and THz range comprises a semiconductor structure having a 2D charge carrier layer or a quasi 2D charge carrier layer with incorporated single or multiple defects, at least first and second contacts to the charge carrier layer, and a device for measuring photovoltage between the first and second contacts.
 System operation in various embodiments relies on resonant excitation of plasma waves in the semiconductor structure.